guilhermemoraes1/commands/questions.md

    - [ ] grub-install current /dev/sda1

 ##

+LPI101(253#1) Which of the following statements are correct when comparing Linux containers with traditional virtual machines (e.g. LXC vs. KVM)?
+(Choose three.)
+   - [x] Containers are a lightweight virtualization method where the kernel controls process isolation and resource management.
+   - [x] Fully virtualized machines can run any operating system for a specific hardware architecture within the virtual machine.
+   - [ ] Containers are completely decoupled from the host system's physical hardware and can only use emulated virtual hardware devices.
+   - [ ] The guest environment for fully virtualized machines is created by a hypervisor which provides virtual and emulated hardware devices.
+   - [x] Containers on the same host can use different operating systems, as the container hypervisor creates separate kernel execution.

+#

 LPI101(255#1) Which of the following commands lists all currently installed packages when using RPM package management?
    - [ ] yum --query --all